 A. Fresh fruit and vegetables should be replaced every day.
 Dried food can remain for about three days before replacement becomes necessary.
 Replace the water every day to make sure that it is fresh and clean.

-Q. Can I Put Adult Gerbils Into Each Other Enclosures?
+Can I Put Adult Gerbils together into one enclosure?

 A. Gerbils are very territorial and caution should be exercised.
 Use the methods explained in our section on this very subject and most of your unions should prove to be happy ones!